 The following Japanese restaurants are not AYCE sushi joints in Mississauga.
-These five Japanese restaurants are perfect for a romantic date or sophisticated business meeting.
-These are a la cart restaurants that take a little more time to make your Japanese dishes.
+These five Japanese restaurants are perfect for a romantic date or a sophisticated business meeting.
+These are a la carte restaurants that take a little more time to make your Japanese dishes.
 Japanese cuisine is simple, elegant, tasty and healthy, which is why scientists believe that Japanese people are among the healthiest the world.

 Here are the top five Japanese restaurants in Mississauga:

 Iron Chef is located in the weirdest plaza to get into by Tomken and Eglinton.
 When you first walk in, a modern Japanese restaurant greets you with sit-down dining on one side and teppanyaki on the other.
 I’ve heard a lot about this place over the years, and with a name like Iron Chef, you expect a lot.
 Was it worth the hype?
 No, but it was good enough to make the top 5.
 The sushi is done very well and the fish to rice ratio is in favour of the fish, which I always prefer.
 This place also has daily lunch specials that are great for the lunch sushi enthusiast who wants to save a couple of bucks.